Take a step towards community.

 LGBTQIA+

-Here's al!l that's happening in our LGBTQIA+ Ministry!
+Here's what's happening in our LGBTQIA+ Ministry!

 -